levilu800b/levilu800b/README.md

 ## ✨ Fun Facts

 - Lord of the Rings is my favourite movie.
-- As a kid, I wanted to be an Engineer.
+- As a kid, I wanted to be a Mechanical Engineer.
 - I love using Mac after switching from Windows.

 ## 📫 Contact